Molten Ventures VCT – Endomag

 1. Consumer technology

 This includes companies the manager believes have exceptional growth opportunities in international markets underpinned by new consumer-facing products, innovative business models and proven execution capabilities.
-Commission-free share dealing service Freetrade and IPO platform PrimaryBid are two examples.
-Both were backed by Molten Ventures plc, and are held within the VCT.
+IPO platform PrimaryBid is an example: it was backed by Molten Ventures plc, and is held in the VCT.

 This includes companies developing software infrastructure, applications and services that could improve productivity and reduce costs for enterprises.
 Form3, a payments-as-a-service platform, and Thought Machine Group, a core banking platform are examples.
-Both were backed by Molten Ventures plc, and are held within the VCT.
+Both were backed by Molten Ventures plc and are held in the VCT.

 This includes companies developing differentiated technologies that underpin advances in computing, consumer electronics and other industries.
 Paragraf, which makes electronic devices out of graphene, and Riverlane, which is developing an operating system for use in quantum computers, are examples.
-Both were backed by Molten Ventures, and are held within the VCT.
+Both were backed by Molten Ventures plc and are held in the VCT.

 In addition to supporting deal flow and co-investments, the association with Molten Ventures plc provides potential exit routes and follow-on funding, particularly if a company becomes too large to continue to qualify for VCT investment.

-Currently, 67% of net assets are invested in early-stage technology deals, the remainder is split between legacy investments (10%) and cash (23%).
-Legacy investments are those made prior to the manager’s acquisition by Molten Ventures plc, with 95% invested in three companies (Access Intelligence plc, Fords Packaging Topco and Macranet).
+Currently, 64% of net assets are invested in early-stage technology deals, the remainder is split between legacy investments (10%) and cash (26%).
+Legacy investments are those made prior to the manager’s acquisition by Molten Ventures plc, with the vast majority invested in two companies (Pulsar Group plc and Fords Packaging).

-In its last full financial year, covering the 12 months to March 2023, the VCT invested £17.4 million across five new and five follow-on opportunities.
+In the twelve months to March 2025, the VCT invested £11.2 million across six new and three follow-on opportunities.

 Examples of portfolio companies